verilator/verilator/docs/guide/exe_verilator.rst

    Generates a top-level C++ main() file that supports parsing arguments, but does not drive any inputs.
-This is sufficient to use for top-level SystemVerilog designs that has no inputs, and does not need the C++ to do any time advancement.
+This is sufficient to use for top-level SystemVerilog designs that has no inputs.

+   This option can also be used once to generate a main .cpp file as a starting point for editing.
+Copy it outside the obj directory, manually edit, and then pass the filename on later Verilator command line invocations.

+   Typically used with :vlopt:`--timing` to support delay-generated clocks, and :vlopt:`--build`.

    Implies :vlopt:`--cc` if no other output mode was provided.